 Sherri L. Sanders

-Prior to 2007, she was a member of the Office of the Dean of Students senior leadership team for nineteen years and served both as Assistant and Associate Dean of Students.
-In 1998, she received her PhD in educational administration from UT Austin.
+In 1998, she received her Ph.D. in educational administration from UT Austin.
 After graduation, she served as a member of the educational administration faculty for 12 years.
-Her research interests include diversity planning, gender equity, faculty recruitment and retention, and climate assessment.
-Dr. Sanders earned her MA in college student personnel from Bowling Green State University and a BS in psychology from Louisiana State University.
-Throughout her tenure, she has received numerous awards including the Parents’ Association Outstanding Student Affairs Staff Merit Award and the Margaret C. Berry Outstanding Contribution to Student Life Award.
-She has also represented UT Austin in the state-wide Leadership Texas program.
+Her research interests include diversity planning, gender equity, faculty recruitment and retention, inclusive classrooms, and climate assessment.
+Dr. Sanders earned her M.A. in College Student Personnel from Bowling Green State University and her B.S. in Psychology from Louisiana State University.
+Throughout her tenure at UT Austin, she received numerous awards, including the Parents’ Association Outstanding Student Affairs Staff Award and the Margaret C. Berry Outstanding Contribution to Student Life Award.
 In 2004, she was honored as a participant in the Fulbright Scholar Program in Germany.